LipeManoel/LipeManoel/README.md

 Here are some of the main technologies and programming languages I’ve been using in my studies and personal projects.
 I’m always eager to learn more and explore new tools!

-C (basic to intermediate)
+--C (basic to intermediate)
-React.js, Vite (basic to intermediate)
+--React.js, Vite (basic to intermediate)
-HTML, JavaScript, CSS (basic to intermediate)
+--HTML, JavaScript, CSS (basic to intermediate) --Python (basic)
-Python (basic)
-Java (very basic)
+--Java (very basic)

-Github Desktop
+--Github Desktop
-VS Code
+--VS Code
-Code Blocks
+--Code Blocks

 ### 📫 Contact